 Time is the most valuable asset we have.
 We all have the same amount of time each day, yet some seem to get more done than others.
 Time blocking for real estate agents is a solid strategy that ensures you get the most out of each hour of your day and eliminates too much idle time.
 I'll share my time blocking strategy that helps me get more done every day and is a significant reason I've been successful as a real estate agent.

 We all know that the most critical thing we all have in life is time.
 How you choose to spend your time will determine the success you have in all aspects of your life.
 Ask Elon Musk, a huge time blocking proponent.

 Just as a business plan is a tool to create success in your business, time blocking is the system to follow out your business plan.

 What is Time Blocking?

-Time Blocking is the process of scheduling your entire day (or workday) into time slots so that you fill up your whole schedule.
+Time Blocking is one of the best real estate agent hacks to maximize your time.
+It is the process of scheduling your entire day (or workday) into time slots so that you fill up your whole schedule.
 You put all your hours to work for you in one way or another.

 When First Starting Out

 It can be challenging to begin time blocking.
 I'm on my third time sticking to a time blocked calendar.
 Here are some tips to have success time blocking the first time around.
 First of all, make your time blocking realistic.
 Don't time block an entirely new calendar from what you are already doing.
 Take what you are already doing most days, put it in a time-blocked form, and add the one or more essential priorities to your schedule.

 I like to use Google calendar for my calendar purposes.
 It allows me to create multiple calendars within one Google account.
 Also, it integrates with tons of other apps and software.
 This integration will enable me to utilize my Google calendar for Calendly.

 Why Time Blocking For Real Estate Agents Is Effective